mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 0.1s for gossiping message summaries.
 Every time it fires, the node flushes the lazy notification queue with all the recently received message ids in an `IHAVE` message to its lazy peers.
-The `IHAVE` notifications summarize recent messages the node has seen and have not propagated through the eager links.
+The `IHAVE` notifications summarize总结 recent messages the node has seen and have not propagated through the eager links.

 ### Multicast Tree Repair